deadlydog/PowerShell.Experiment.ClassInModule/ReadMe.md

 - Using `using module` to import the module.
 - Using `Import-Module` to import the module.

-In addition to defining classes in various ways and testing them, we also define and tests enums in the same ways to see if they suffer from the same issues.
+In addition to defining classes in various ways and testing them, I also define and tests enums in the same ways to see if they suffer from the same issues.

 ## Reproducing the issue (e.g. running the experiment)